SeleniumHQ/docs/docs_source_files/content/introduction/types_of_testing.md

 This generally involves the customer's feedback or specification.

-For web applications, the automation of this testing can be done directly with Selenium by simulating userexpected behavior.
+For web applications, the automation of this testing can be done directly with Selenium by simulating user expected behavior.
-This simulation could be done byrecord/playback or through the different supported languages as explained inthis documentation.
+This simulation could be done by record/playback or through the different supported languages as explained in this documentation.
 Note: Acceptance testing is a subtype of **_functional testing_**, which some people might also refer to.